CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Introduction

-Developing an AI-driven tool that extracts, transcribes, and analyzes YouTube videos has been both a challenging and rewarding experience.
-In this blog post, I’ll walk you through my entire journey, from selecting the technologies and architecture to deploying on Google Cloud Console, and share some insights into overcoming unexpected challenges along the way.
+Developing an AI-driven tool that extracts, transcribes, and analyzes YouTube videos has been a rewarding experience.
+In this blog post, I’ll walk you through my entire journey, from selecting the technologies and architecture to deploying on Google Cloud Console.

 <img src="/images/posts/tubescriptai/ui-1.png" alt="web app ui" title="Login"  />